- Clinical science

 - D-dimer levels: if risk factors (e.g., DVT) or clinical features of pulmonary embolism are present

-- Brain-natriuretic peptide (BNP): to identify heart failure
+- Brain-natriuretic peptide (BNP): to rule out heart failure

 - CBC: to identify anemia, infection